beskay/gas-guide/BASICS.md

 - nonzero -> zero: refund

   > Refund 4800 gas per cleared storage var (since EIP-3529)
-  > Refunds are capped to total_gas_used / 5, to get a refund of 4800 gas the transaction needs to use 24k gas at minimum
+  > Refunds are capped to total_gas_used / 5; to get a refund of 4800 gas, the transaction needs to use 24k gas at a minimum

 - zero -> zero: 2.2k gas
   > G_coldsload + G_warmaccess = 2100 gas + 100 gas

 **Storage reads**